Silvertown explosion: Response

 The emergency services immediately became involved in putting out the fires caused by the explosion, treating the wounded, and beginning to repair the damage caused.
 First-aid stations were set up in the streets to treat minor injuries.
 A Salvation Army rescue team was sent into the area under Catherine Bramwell-Booth, and the YMCA also rendered aid, including food and hot drinks.
 Thousands were left homeless, requiring temporary accommodation in schools, churches, and other similar places.
-1,700 men were employed in the reconstruction task by February. £3m in aid was paid to those affected by the blast, equivalent to approximately £40m in 2007, of which £1m was paid to local businesses and factories, including £185,000 to Brunner-Mond.
+One thousand seven hundred men were employed in the reconstruction task by February.
+Three million pounds in aid was paid to those affected by the blast, equivalent to approximately £40m in 2007, of which £1m was paid to local businesses and factories, including £185,000 to Brunner-Mond.

-The clear-up was under the direction of Sir Frank Baines, and a report in the Manchester Guardian of 12 February 1917 stated 750 to 1000 men were on site.
+The clear-up was under the direction of Sir Frank Baines, and a report in the Manchester Guardian of 12 February 1917 stated 750 to 1,000 men were on site.
 Six hundred houses had been demolished by the explosion and 400 new ones were being built.
-Three hundred others had been repaired and many more re-slated.
+Three hundred others had been repaired, and many more re-slated.

 Henry Cavendish-Bentinck and Alfred Mond, son of the eponymous Ludwig Mond of Brunner-Mond, debated in Parliament the living conditions of residents during the reconstruction; conditions were said to be "gravely prejudicial to the public health" and "not fit for human habitation".
-It was mooted that the residents should be relocated to a newly built garden city, rather than spending £1.3 M rebuilding the present, dilapidated, area.
-John Joseph Jones, MP for Silvertown also maintained an interest in the disaster.
+It was mooted that the residents should be relocated to a newly built garden city, rather than spending £1.3m rebuilding the present, dilapidated area.
+John Joseph Jones, MP for Silvertown, also maintained an interest in the disaster.